JTasnim/Fine-Tuning-Based-On-2000-Drug/README.md

 ## Testing the Model

-Use test_model.py to evaluate the fine-tuned model.
+Use test_fine_tuned_model.py to evaluate the fine-tuned model.
 Here’s an example of how to test with sample drug names:

     import openai

-## Replace with your fine-tuned model ID

     #Replace with your fine-tuned model ID
     model = "ada:ft-your-organization:drug-malady-data-YYYY-MM-DD-HH-MM-SS"